juho-creator/Graphing-Pikachu/README.md

 <br />

 ## Water
-Creating the water equation was fairly easy because I only used sinusoidal equation however coming up with the various interactive features on the sinusoidal wave was difficult.
+Creating the water equation was fairly easy because I only used sinusoidal equation with inequality.
+However coming up with the various interactive features on the sinusoidal wave was confusing.

-**Step 1:** Sinusoidal function and inequality function was combined to create the affect of having a wave like form filled with blue colors below the graph just like water.
+**Step 1:** Sinusoidal function with inequality was combined to create the affect of having a wave like form filled with blue colors under the graph just like water.
 <br />
 <br />